itsskofficial/itsskofficial/README.md

 🔭 I’m currently working on Bookaholic, a Metaverse startup, essentially the world's first virtual library

-🌱 I’m currently into AI and Web3
+🌱 I’m currently into Metaverse, AI & IOT

 💬 Ask me about anything you want ;)